dys2p/websites/proxysto.re/spendenverlauf/en.md

 ## DivestOS

-For every sale of a [device with pre-installed DivestOS](https://shop.proxysto.re/category/6) we donate 20.00 EUR to the project.
+For every sale of a [device with pre-installed DivestOS](https://shop.proxysto.re/category/6) we donate 20.00 EUR to [DivestOS](https://divestos.org).

 * 2024
   * Q1: 20 EUR

 ## GrapheneOS

-For every sale of a [device with pre-installed GrapheneOS](https://shop.proxysto.re/category/6) we donate 20.00 EUR to the project.
+For every sale of a [device with pre-installed GrapheneOS](https://shop.proxysto.re/category/6) we donate 20.00 EUR to [GrapheneOS](https://grapheneos.org).

 * 2024
   * Q1: 220 EUR